 An increase in funding of $20.5 million to the Teach for Australia (TFA) program will provide 300 new teachers into some of Australia’s most disadvantaged schools.
 The program provides an accelerated path into teaching for high-achieving graduates, professionals and career changers with non-teaching backgrounds, with approximately 45 per cent of participants coming into the program with qualifications in STEM-related fields.

-Chris Lester is Good Education Group’s Chief Executive Officer and brings to the sector more than two decades of experience in strategic management, business development and financial services.
+Chris Lester is Good Education Media’s Chief Executive Officer and brings to the sector more than two decades of experience in strategic management, business development and financial services.
 Learn more about Chris.